top of page

 Module Three: Human Performance

-As a road user, you are bombarded by numerous sources of information with much of the Information streams being processed via your visual system.
+As a road user, we are bombarded by numerous sources of information with much of the Information being processed via our visual system.
 How do road users attend to the road and in-vehicle systems?
 How do we select critical information to attend to?
-This module describes the factors that affect human performance abilities and limitations including information processing theories, visual search strategies and the effect of distraction on driving performance.
+This module describes the factors that affect human performance abilities and limitations.

 Module Four: Fatigue and Workload

 Fatigue and sleepiness are usually used interchangeably but they reflect different states and human processes, and the causes and countermeasures are different.
-Sleepiness is a strong propensity to fall asleep, whereas fatigue has been defined as tiredness resulting from mental or physical exertion.
-This module considers the effect of both fatigue and sleepiness on driving performance including impaired attention, and slower reaction times.
+Sleepiness is a strong propensity to fall asleep, whereas fatigue results from mental or physical exertion.
+This module considers the effect of both fatigue and workload on driving performance.

 Module Five: Road Risk Management

-Human error can be reduced by addressing the conditions that increase unsafe acts and error frequency.
-This involves thinking about human error across all the systems that impact on human behaviour, including the road and traffic system, vehicle design etc. This module considers evidence-based interventions for managing road risk with the aim of containing unsafe acts and strengthening systems.
+Human error can be contained by addressing the conditions that increase unsafe acts and error frequency.
+This involves thinking about human error across all the systems that impact on human behaviour, including the road and traffic system, vehicle design etc. This module considers evidence-based interventions for managing road risk by strengthening systems.

 Download Leaflet